Political positions of Michael Bloomberg: LGBT rights

-Bloomberg has supported same-sex marriage since 2009 and supported legalizing same-sex marriage in New York in 2011.
-Bloomberg has said "government shouldn't tell you whom to marry."
+Bloomberg supports same-sex marriage, and supported legalizing same-sex marriage in New York in 2011.
+Bloomberg has said that "government shouldn't tell you whom to marry".

 In April 2002, Bloomberg signed a law to protect "gender identity and expression" under New York City Human Rights Law.
 Bloomberg has spoken out against the Trump administration's ban on transgender individuals serving in the military.

-In 2016, at a panel discussion at Oxford University, Bloomberg argued that many people in the Midwest oppose transgender rights and that it would be difficult to convince them otherwise, saying:
+In 2016, at a panel discussion at Oxford University, Bloomberg argued that many people in the Midwest oppose transgender rights, and that it would be difficult to convince them otherwise, saying:

-In March 2019, he questioned the effectiveness of Democratic politicians campaigning on transgender rights, saying "If your conversation during a presidential election is about some guy wearing a dress and whether he, she, or it can go to the locker room with their daughter, that's not a winning formula for most people."
+In March 2019, he questioned the effectiveness of Democratic politicians campaigning on transgender rights, saying: "If your conversation during a presidential election is about some guy wearing a dress, and whether he, she, or it can go to the locker room with their daughter, that's not a winning formula for most people."

 Stem cell research

-Bloomberg supports governmental funding for embryonic stem cell research, calling the Republican position on the issue "insanity".
+Bloomberg supports governmental funding for embryonic stem cell research, calling the official Republican position on the issue "insanity".